Alessia drifted, never quite reaching wakefulness.

 “And yet, you’re still breathing.”

-Odrian leaned back to let Dionys finish bandaging Alessia’s arm and chest, keeping his voice low and firm, holding Alessia’s focus.
-“Your tiny tyrant would have had me skinned alive if I had let you faint.”
+Odrian leaned back to let Patrian finish bandaging Alessia’s arm and chest, keeping his voice low and firm.
+“Your little tyrant would have had me skinned alive if I had let you faint.”

 His hand lingered a moment longer, checking the rhythm of her heart beneath her ribs, before he withdrew.

-Stella collapsed against her side with the boneless relief of a child who had been clinging to bravery for far too long.
-Her hands trembled as they fisted in Alessia’s tunic, laughter and tears bursting from her all at once.
+Stella collapsed against her side with boneless relief.
+Her hands trembled as they fisted in Alessia’s tunic.

 “Y-you promised stories,” she sniffled, pressing her face against Alessia’s uninjured shoulder.
 “S-so you gotta be okay.
 It’s th’rules.”

-Odrian scoffed—deliberately loud and exaggerated—before he flicked one of Stella’s braids with feigned irritation.
+Odrian scoffed–deliberately loud and exaggerated–before he flicked one of Stella’s braids with feigned irritation.
 “Scared us?
 Please.
-You think a little blood and screaming frightens me?
+You think a little blood and screaming frighten me?
 Never.”

-And when his eyes flicked back up to meet hers, there was something earnest beneath his dry humor.
+But when his eyes flicked back to hers, there was something earnest beneath his dry humor.

 Alessia huffed something that was almost a laugh.